Nowhere (2023) Review – A Thrilling Situational Drama

 Mia is a mother who is fighting to stay alive in this thrilling situational drama at sea.
 Anna Castillo is the driving force of this film and gives a strong performance as a pregnant woman locked in a cargo ship.

-Pintó wanted to highlight the experience of those who are fleeing a war-torn country.
-It is a difficult journey for husband and wife on the cargo ship, and many people can relate to not wanting to be torn away from their family.
-From the beginning, this film draws you in because of the characters and the emotional ties to both of them.
+Pintó wanted to highlight the experience of those fleeing a war-torn country.
+It is a difficult journey for a husband and wife on the cargo ship, and many people can relate to not wanting to be torn away from their family.
+From the beginning, this film draws you in because of the characters and their emotional ties.

 Nowhere is a powerful Spanish thriller with a woman at the forefront.
 After running from the place she called home for so many years to escape the war, she is now put in a position to survive on her own.
 She was able to do anything with her husband and knew that she could fight with him against anything.